ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The set of available functions is extensible, with a number of functions predefined, see {{fnex}}, and the ability to register further functions provided by the Function Extensions sub-registry ({{iana-fnex}}).
-When a function is defined, it is given a unique name, and its return value and each of its arguments is given a *declared type*.
+When a function is defined, it is given a unique name, and its return value and each of its parameters is given a *declared type*.
 The type system is limited in scope; its purpose is to express restrictions that, without functions, are implicit in the grammar of